kennonsr/hadoop_hbase_hive_spark_docker/README.md

 # HADOOP HBASE HIVE SPARK DOCKER CONTAINERS
-## it is recommended running on MacOS and Linux using Intel Processor, for both OS were tested, also you can deploy only via WSL on Windows.
+## it is recommended running on MacOS and Linux using Intel Processor, for both OS were tested, also you can deploy only via WSL on Windows (extra effort).

-Thanks to **Aditya Pal** - I forked his original project/repo (https://github.com/sciencepal/dockers).
-For this setup, considerable changes were done to make it work/integrate, having a development/lab Hadoop platform for testing purposes with udpdated components.

 This project in the original repo has 1 master, 2 workers, 1 edge node (with Flume, Sqoop and Kafka !!) , 1 Hue service node, 1 Zeppelin service node and 1 Nifi node.